NOW HIRING

 Rachel’s clinical area and passion is working with survivors of complex trauma, specifically female survivors of sexual and domestic abuse, including childhood abuse.
 She also works with depression, anxiety, and life transitions

-Emily Clifford, Director of Administration
+Emily Clifford, Operations Director

 Here are some places to get started.